iml-v/ProSearch/README.md

 Detailed description of api along with request and response format is available in the [README]

-> Android Apk

-We have released an apk for the android client.
-Users can install app in Android phones and can use ProSearch.
->About Us

 We are a set of four undergraduates pursuing Electrical Engi. at IIT Roorkee.

 * https://Satyendra-IITR/ProSearch